 Applying for a Student Visa

-Please consult the UK Visas and Immigration (UKVI) for full information on the student route visa application process.
+Please consult for full information on the student route visa application process.

 The process can be summarised as follows:

-1. Receive an unconditional offer from The Courtauld, pay your deposit and (where applicable) submit all required financial and English language documents.
+1. Receive an unconditional offer from the Courtauld Institute, pay your deposit and (where applicable) submit all required financial and English language documents.

-2. Receive your unique CAS letter (including CAS number) from the Courtauld.
+2. Receive your unique CAS letter (including CAS number) from the Courtauld Institute.

 3. Apply for the student route visa.